-According to Ahmad Muhyiddin B Yusof (2019, p.70) the Hazardous Transition focusses on the typical transitional elements found in any haunted house films such as stairs, elevators, doors, windows, corridors and lightings.
+According to Ahmad Muhyiddin B Yusof (2019, p.70) the Hazardous Transition focuses on the typical transitional elements found in any haunted house films such as stairs, elevators, doors, windows, corridors and lightings.
 Furthermore, Ahmad Muhyiddin B Yusof (2019, 70) stated that these transitional elements are usually explored and used by the spirits or ghosts to deliver their hauntings to the inhabitants.
 Common types of hauntings pointed by Mariconda (2007: 269) appear in the form of light repetitive sounds such as “calls, moans, cries and screams, sings, snores, songs, footsteps, music, chains, rapping, glass breaking, and doors slamming.”
 These methods of hauntings become the portal to invite the inhabitants to explore the secrets which causes the hauntings.
 Upon exploration, transitional elements become the key feature in discovering and revealing the hidden secrets that leads to the invitation of spectral infestations (Brittle, 2013).
 Ahmad Muhyiddin b Yusof (2019, p.71) viewed on the nature of hauntings channeled through the transitional elements, are parallel to Freud’s notion of the repressed (2003, p.147).
 Repression at some point will reach its breaking point and a partial of repression becomes unretainable.
 Ahmad Muhyiddin B Yusof (2019, p.
 71) also mentions that secrets which have been concealed behind closed doors or hidden rooms will begin to leak and travels through the transitional elements of the house.
 This phenomenon is termed as ‘controlled repressed leakage’ referring to light spectral disturbances and the ‘uncontrolled repressed leakage’ which refers to a severe form of hauntings.

 DISCUSSION